 Can't find, or don't recognize the items in your asset tree?

-It may be because the Cascade CMS now wants users to have the option of easily distinguishing between identical system names when information about page assets is collected into certain user report lists, available beginning with version 8.
-These user reports (e.g. recently visited assets) were not available in version 7.
+It may be because Cascade CMS Users now have the option of easily distinguishing between assets showing identical system names in certain User report lists, available beginning with version 8.
+(These User's Reports - e.g. recently visited assets - were not available in version 7).
 Remember: in the UH CMS, the system-name for all webpage-assets intended to display to the public via browser is the same: "index".

-Beginning with Cascade CMS version 8, the user has the ability to choose (and change) which type of information is used to identify whatever assets may show up in their various user reports and lists.
+Beginning with Cascade CMS version 8, the User has the ability to choose (and change) which type of information is used to visually identify whatever assets may show up in their various User Reports and lists.
 This choice also affects how the Asset Tree itself looks, and can change the apparent order of items included there.

-The default user setting now is to view all assets by their Title (or Display Name if available), whereas in version 7 and all prior versions the default view was by System Name.
+The default User setting now is to view all assets by their Metadata: Title or Display Name will be shown.
+(In version 7 and all prior versions only system names were used.)

 The Asset Title view can be very helpful in reviewing the new user-focused reports.
 The system-name view can be very helpful in parsing out a web address, so that a site editor can more easily find the parallel asset-system-path inside the CMS.